Struggling to get interviews?

 Education

-Sororities expect members to perform well academically throughout their time in the sorority, and different chapters have different GPA requirements for PNMs (Potential New Members).
-Check the website of each chapter for more details.
+Sororities expect members to perform well academically throughout their time in the sorority, and many chapters have GPA requirements for PNMs.
+Check each chapter’s website for specific expectations.

 List the following information in the education section of your resume: